Sane Spaces FAQ

 This was that well-known “stripped-bare” moment when I knew that I could no longer allow my corporate career, salary, success, and the resulting identity to drive my decisions about my life’s work.
 My CORE values had been tested, and my priorities were already determined.
 I was a mom – and I was the most important person to one child (and now 2 beautiful children).

-I knew then that I no longer wanted to be pulled and driven by some one else’s expectations.
-Although it took many additional life incidents, job restructures, health issues – and even marital difficulties to completely get clear about my life’s purpose, this story adequately depicts what was the beginning of my journey into mompreneurship.
+I knew then that I no longer wanted to be pulled and driven by someone else’s expectations.
+Although it took many additional life incidents, job restructures, health issues – and even marital difficulties to completely get clear about my life’s purpose, this story adequately depicts what was the beginning of my journey into launching a business.

-This is a truth that is not often discussed by driven, high functioning, educated women who’ve chosen to put their careers on hold to be MOM.
+This is a truth that is not often discussed by driven, high-functioning, educated women who’ve chosen to put their careers on hold to focus on being MOM.
 It is a hidden secret that many of us labor over: HOW can I do this?
-How can I be an awesome mom – and make a real contribution while using my skills, talent and background….?
+How can I be an awesome mom – and make a real contribution while using my skills, talent, and background….?
 I KNOW I can’t go back to what I did before… So, now what?
 Who am I NOW?
 How can I serve?
 How can I make a difference?

-It was this experience and many others that have led me to dedicate the rest of my professional career to moms who have had similar 4:30am wake up calls – where their careers (or businesses) have pulled them in a different direction than their mothering instincts and core values.
-I want to support you that two things can be true at one time, as long as you are crystal clear on your priorities and you’ve created the systems, spaces and support that will make you successful.
-Because, I TRULY believe that awesome moms will change this world… most importantly by first being awesome moms.
-Then by reaching out into the world with their divine gifts and serving passionately and powerfully.
+It was this experience and many others that have led me to dedicate the rest of my professional career to moms who have had similar 4:30 am wake-up calls – where their careers (or businesses) have pulled them in a different direction than their mothering instincts and core values.
+I want to support you that two things can be true at one time, as long as you are crystal clear on your priorities and you’ve created the systems, spaces, and support that will make you successful.
+Because I TRULY believe that people how are aligned in purpose and path will change this world… most importantly by first being awesome at who they are, having clarity around what they want, and then working tirelessly to make a difference and serve others passionately and powerfully.

-And this moment was the seed that has grown into Sane Spaces, LLC.
+And, looking back, this moment was the seed that grew into Sane Spaces, LLC.

-I believe that happy, healthy, whole women are better moms and better moms make the world a better place.
-As such, I’ve focused my programs and workshops around a mom-in-business’ specific needs.
+I believe that happy, healthy, whole people make the world a better place.
+As such, I’ve focused my programs and workshops around professionals, entrepreneurs, and high performers' specific needs.
+While I serve both neurotypical and neurodiverse client base, many of my clients have ADHD.

 My private clients struggle with managing all the parts and pieces in their busy, busy lives.
 Often, they struggle in the areas of time and space.
 Some have never been taught how to organize or manage their time.
 While others struggle with prioritizing what is most important and what they need to do first.
-But most have either become overwhelmed by all the pieces, and are reaching exhaustion juggling it all.
+But many coaching clients have either become overwhelmed by all the pieces and are reaching exhaustion trying to juggle it all.
+They're doing it, but not as well as they know they could be.

 My VIP coaching clients fall into three distinct client types:

-- I work with somewhat successful mom-preneurs (and some solo- and poprenerus too) who are struggling to manage their businesses while juggling their family responsibilities.
+- I work with successful entrepreneurs who struggle to manage their growing businesses while juggling their life responsibilities.
 These moms are really bordering on burnout, trying to manage everything themselves!
 They need to get in control of their time, set up systems, get organized, and make the time necessary for self-care.
-The program that is most suited to this mom is the Mompreneur Sanity System.
+The program that is most suited to this mom is the Entrepreneur Sanity System.

-- I work with moms who’ve put their careers on pause to raise their children and are considering what is next for them.
+- I work with people who’ve put their careers on pause to raise children or care for a family member.
+This is a transition from what was before considering what is next for you.
 They need to explore what they want and follow a path to create work that satisfies their personal and professional needs.
 The program that is most suited to this mom is the Relaunch Mom 2.0 Blueprint.

-A significant part of my business is providing training workshops, events and presentations to corporations and associations looking for quality workshops or presentations in my areas of expertise.
+Additionally, I offer training, workshops, events, and presentations to corporations and associations looking for quality workshops or presentations in my areas of expertise.
 You can read more here.

 Because of my background and career as a curriculum designer, trainer, performance management director and organization development specialist, I’ve woven this expertise into my programs.
 I also work with businesses and organizations who need training or facilitation/intervention for their management teams or staff members.
 My training workshops focus on office organizing for productivity, confidence, time management, meetings, communication and process improvement.
 For more about my speaking topics and workshops go here.

-But truthfully, regardless of the accreditations in my past, I think the most important part about my background is that I have successfully made the transition from corporate to owning a successful life-style business as a mom-preneur.
+But truthfully, regardless of the accreditations in my past, I think the most important part about my background is that I have successfully made the transition from corporate to owning a successful lifestyle business as a solopreneur.
+(Much of my business growth happened while juggling the needs of my children who have now successfully launched!)
 I used to specialize in clearing and organizing people’s spaces at home and work.
 But after working with hundreds of organizing clients, I realized that being a coach and mentor combines my strengths, backgrounds and skills best, and matches them most powerfully with the women who are at the ‘before’ stages of where I am now.
 I’ve worked through the inquiry to find my sweet spot; where my skills, background, expertise and training come together – and I love lighting the path for other like-minded mompreneurs who are in this process.

 Generally speaking, I ask questions, listen to you, reflect your thoughts, add my experience or expertise when it makes sense, and generally help you reach your own goals.
-We meet regularly (typically two times per month) to create systematic improvements.
-Regular meetings also hold you accountable for the actions you need to take to move forward.
+We meet regularly (typically weekly for a series of months) to create systematic improvements.
+Regular meetings also help build accountability for the actions you need to take to move forward.
 Regular meetings work best.
-Too much time in between meetings often feels like it’s not ‘enough’ support, while bi-monthly meetings provide a regular downbeat you can work with.
+After we’ve established our base-line of work together, clients may wish to meet every other week, and sometimes monthly.
+However, in my experience, too much time in between meetings often feels like it's not 'enough' support, while bi-monthly meetings provide a regular downbeat you can work with.

 I offer one on one coaching in both structured and open programs.
 The structured programs are designed the guide you step by step through a transformative process, and answer your ‘cognitive’ questions about how coaching works, but when you work with me individually, we take the path that best supports you along the way…